 Larry Cates is the President and CEO of the Bancroft Technology Group (Global Learning Systems & KeyStone Learning Systems).
 He has been developing security and compliance training solutions for over ten years for US and international-based clients in the corporate and federal government sectors.

 He has led the GLS team to design training solutions addressing critical client security concerns that help prevent and avoid security breaches as a result of appropriate employee behavior.
 GLS’s innovative approach to changing employee behavior and awareness of new and ongoing threats has enabled the company to become a leader in compliance and custom learning solutions.

-Rake Narang: What are some of the most common but critical mistakes still happening in security awareness training programs?
+Info Security PG: What are some of the most common but critical mistakes still happening in security awareness training programs?

 Larry Cates: The absence of relevant and scenario-based training to engage the user is a critical misstep in conducting an effective program.
 Another critical mistake in programs that we see is the lack of focus on individual responsibility with no follow-up communication.
 The learners need to understand their role in organizational security, and if the course content simply focuses on standard definitions rather than practical examples, the learner will lose attention.
 The course should incorporate knowledge checks, activities, or quizzes to ensure learner retention.

 In addition, the lack of leadership or senior management support within the organization will hinder a program’s effectiveness since the general audience does not receive security awareness as a key business priority.

 There also needs to be various touch points.
 Yes, simply meeting compliance with an annual course can help, but a program should include other channels of communication.
 I recommend security newsletters, posters to raise awareness, and refresher courses as a start.
 This gives an organization multiple channels to reach learners and communicate the importance of security-minded behavior.